TexasInstruments/Beyond-SDK/am243x/tools/boot/sbl_prebuilt/am243x-evm/README.txt

-This file strores the App Image to be transferred through Ethernet in the FOTA ENET Example
+This file strores the App Image to be transferred over Ethernet in the FOTA ENET Example